argilla-io/argilla/docs/_source/getting_started/installation/google-colab.md

-# Configuring Argilla for Google Colab
+# Using Argilla inside Google Colab